 It’s not every day that the Popspoken Team comes together.
 It’s hard to even get us all online at the same time.
 As we usher in the new year, we take a moment to pause and look back at how we fared in 2018.

-Each of the 6 editors in the Popspoken team was asked to share the most important lesson they’ve learnt personally in 2018, professionally as a Popspoken editor, and what we would like to tell our community of Popspoken readers.
+Each of the 6 editors in the Popspoken team was asked to share the most important lessons they have learnt as a Popspoken editor, and what we would like to tell our community of Popspoken readers.

-For the first time ever, here’s a look into the personal and professional lives of the Popspoken Team, as we wander along our mid-twenties in this thing we call adulting.
+For the first time ever, here’s a look into the lives of the Popspoken Team, as we wander along our mid-twenties in this thing we call adulting.

 Sheryl Teo, Lead Editor

 “Who are we when we take out what we do?”

 This year, I left my job without securing another first.
 It was scary as hell (especially in the context of Singapore’s societal pressures), but in the process I learnt to carve an identity for myself independent of what my hands were doing at that point in time.